Skip to content

 The road ahead

 Glide launched with a waitlist because we’re onboarding in small batches.
 Not as a growth hack.
 Because the product needs to work deeply for each person before we scale it broadly.
-Career tools that feel generic are useless.
-Personalization at this level requires care.
+Career tools that feel generic are worse than useless — they waste time and erode trust.
+Personalization at this level requires care, iteration, and the willingness to be slow when the market rewards fast.

 We’re building for the job seeker first.
-The recruiter tools, the talent network features, the assessment programs.
+The recruiter tools, the talent network features, the employer-side analytics.
 Those matter, and they’re coming.
 But the foundation is the individual.
-The person sitting at their laptop at midnight, wondering if they’ll ever hear back.
+The person sitting at their laptop at midnight, staring at a job board, wondering if they’ll ever hear back from any of the 47 applications they’ve submitted this month.

 That person deserves better than what exists.